BryanJames16/BryanJames16/README.md

 - Markdown
 - SQL Server

-Skills to be learned:
-- Rust
-- NextJS
-- Terraform

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...